Cover: The New Censorship

 Ebook

-In recent years, journalists have been dismissed by some or targeted for abuse, mainstream news has been consumed by ‘infotainment’ and clickbait, driven by profits, accused of being too cosy with political and economic elites.
-But at times of democratic decay all over the world, with relentless attempts to undermine truth and facts, and unprecedented technological tools to spread disinformation and incite violence – brave journalism is needed more than ever.
+As we find ourselves in a time of democratic decay all over the world, with relentless attempts to undermine truth and facts and unprecedented technological tools to spread disinformation and incite violence, brave journalism is needed more than ever.

-By weaponising liberal norms against liberal democracy, the populist right has found a way to exercise a more effective and socially acceptable type of silencing and manipulation, boosted by propaganda operations disguised as news.
+In The New Censorship esteemed academic, former journalist and activist Ayala Panievsky focuses on the unfortunate and unexpected mechanisms through which today’s media has inadvertently amplified the anti-democratic movement that looms over our societies.
+From the birth of ‘the strategic bias’ to weaponising liberal norms against liberal democracy, the populist right has found a way to exercise a more effective and socially acceptable type of silencing and manipulation.
 Instead of banning stories, they spread flows of disinformation, which take hours and days to debunk.
 Instead of silencing, they shout louder.
 Instead of blue-pencilling, they employ fake users, bots, and outrageous smear campaigns to dominate the conversation.
 Heavy-handed censorship is unnecessary when one can manipulate people to censor themselves, or simply stop listening.

-Based on cutting-edge empirical research, personal experience in newsrooms and parliament corridors, and a decade of living under populism in power in Israel, the author will not only explain how we got here but also lay out what we all could (and should) do to restart the conversation and protect our right to know.
+Based on cutting-edge empirical research, personal experience in newsrooms and parliament corridors and a decade of living under populism in power in Israel, Panievsky will not only explain how we got here but also lay out what we all could (and should) do to restart the conversation and protect our right to know.

 About the Author

-She works with journalists around the world to improve the future of news and what we get to know about the world in times of a new and sophisticated threat to democracy.
-She is the recipient of many prestigious grants and awards, and her research has been covered in the BBC, Politico, ARD in Germany, ABC Australia and Al Jazeera.
+Dr Ayala Panievsky is a researcher, journalist and activist specialising in populism, media under attack, and democratic backsliding at the City University of London.
+She holds a PhD from Cambridge University, for which she was awarded the International Communications Association’s 2024 Outstanding Dissertation Award.
+Panievsky works with journalists worldwide to improve the future of news and what we get to know in times of new and sophisticated threats to democracy.
+She is the recipient of prestigious grants and awards, and her research has been covered in the BBC, The News Agents, LBC, Politico and more.

 Ayala-Panievsky-CREDIT-Liron-Erel